JohnathanOneal/CSC-125-03/README.md

 **Pseudocode/Program Design Projects (10%):**
 - Two algorithm design assignments replacing traditional homework
 - Week 6: Design algorithm for list manipulation problem using pseudocode
-- Week 12: Design algorithm for the final project (data processing using dictionaries (pseudocode)
+- Week 12: Design algorithm for the final project (data processing using dictionaries) in pseudocode
 - Focus on problem-solving and logical thinking before coding
 - Due Friday by 11:59 PM, will replace the homework assignment for the week
 - **Late Policy:** Same as homework (25% one day, 50% two days, then zero)

 **Quizzes (20%):**
-- Administered during Monday in-person classes periodically throughout semester
+- Administered during Monday in-person classes periodically throughout the semester
 - Cover material from previous weeks
 - Focus on conceptual understanding and code reading
-- Designed to ensure students are engaging with distance education materials appropriately and completeing the homework .
-These are designed not to be challeneging ifyou complete all the materials and homework for the previous week
+- Designed to ensure students are engaging with distance education materials appropriately and completing the homework.
+These are designed not to be challenging if you complete all the materials and homework for the previous week
 - **Lowest two quiz scores will be dropped**
 - No make-up quizzes except for excused absences